virocon-organization/virocon/docs/example.rst

     # dataset.
 This model structure has been proposed in the paper "Global
     # hierarchical models for wind and wave contours: Physical interpretations
     # of the dependence functions" by Haselsteiner et al. (2020).
-    # The syntax used to define model structures is described in the documentation.
     dist_description_hs = {'name': 'Weibull_Exp'}
     dist_description_tz = {'name': 'Lognormal_SigmaMu',
                           'dependency': (0,  None, 0),